usp-rol/usp-core-waap-killercoda-dev/usp-core-waap-openapi-intro/step3/info.md

 * Closing connection 0
 ```

-As you can see even the response is the same (`HTTP 400 Bad Request`) the reasons were different as we will see inspecting the logs in the next section.
+As you can see even the response is the same (`HTTP 400 Bad Request`) the reasons were different as you will see inspecting the logs in the next section.

 ### Inspect the actions taken by USP Core WAAP